shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 			link: function(scope,elem,attr){
 				// code goes here ...			}		}		 });
 ```
 Setting a "false" value to the `scope` property in *DDO* is same as having **no** own scope for the directive.
-At this time, directive will share the parent scope.
+At this time, directive will use the parent scope.
 The other values to the scope property are "true" and "{ }".
-In the next section, we'll see how these values affect the directive's behaviour.
+In following sections, we'll see how these values affect the directive's behaviour.

 ##Different types of directive scopes